paulg1212/Sylvie-The-Robot/documentation/CHALLENGES.md

 reliable way of quantifying progress. e.g. What makes one political system superior to another?
 Is it the overall happiness of your citizens, or the economic output?

-**There is no such thing as a problem an AI cannot solve - Only a problem that humans cannot accurately Define.**
+**There is no such thing as a problem an AI cannot solve - Only a problem that humans cannot accurately Define.** It's not the robot's fault your instructions suck!

 In my opinion, even humans do not exhibit 'General Intelligence'.
 Some people make better mathematicians, others make better musicians.
 Others make better plumbers.
 This is why we have to specialize.